xinran093/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Welcome!
 My name is Xinran Zhu ( *朱欣然* in Chinese).
 I'm a Ph.D. candidate in Learning Sciences and Technologies at University of Pennsylvania.
+I am a learning ***designer*** and ***researcher*** who develop educational innovations to understand and support learning and collaboration.

 Broadly, my interests lie at the intersection of Computer-Supported Collaborative Learning (CSCL) and Learning Analytics (or "Collaborative Learning Analytics").
-My research agenda is centered around this question: **How do human learn in collaborative settings supported by technologies?**
+My research agenda is centered around this question: **How do human collaborate and learn with technologies?**

 T﻿his question has led my current work along two paths:

 1﻿.
-I design, prototype, and evaluate a [technology innovation](https://docs.google.com/document/d/1vIn5NR-ZrOJJwmNe9qB_FvDjshmg4-vIWX36PpxuA0w/edit) to support students’ knowledge synthesis processes in collaborative learning.
-(Design update: need a cool name for it!!)
+I design, prototype, and evaluate a [technology innovation](https://docs.google.com/document/d/1vIn5NR-ZrOJJwmNe9qB_FvDjshmg4-vIWX36PpxuA0w/edit) to support students’ knowledge synthesis processes in collaborative learning. (🌼 Design update: need a cool name for it!!)

 2﻿.
 I develop analytical frameworks to model socio-cognitive engagement in collaborative learning by combining network sciences and Natural Language Processing techniques.